 Point Break: A Lesson on Pant Length

-Whether you’re a svelte gentleman or stocky one, finding the right pants can sometimes be a journey.
+Whether you’re a svelte gentleman or a stocky one, finding the right pants can sometimes be a journey.
 Most people consider the fit in the waist before they worry about the length of the pant.
-There’s good reason to; it’s much easier to have tailors in Philadelphia shorten pants than it is to have them readjust the entire fit.
+There’s a good reason too; it’s much easier to have tailors in Philadelphia shorten pants than it is to have them readjust the entire fit.
 There’s another factor to consider though: How much to break your pants

 - No Break- None.
 Zip.
 Zilch.
 Zero.
 Your pants and your shoes have only been briefly introduced from time to time; they’re barely even acquaintances.
 This style is fashion-forward.
 If you’re going for the European look or keeping up with the latest trends, this is the look for you.

 - Slight Break- fashionable but not flashy.
 Your pants and your shoes know each other and spend a good amount of time together when you aren’t sitting.
 This style is very acceptable right now and tends to look good on almost everyone.
 A safe bet for everything outside of the boardroom.

 - Medium Break- Classic and conservative.
 Your pants and your shoes are more than acquainted they’re best friends, spending time together all day.
 This style is mature and appropriate for men that seek a timeless look, uninfluenced by modern aesthetics.